joesan/joesan-me/README.md

 - [DeepThought](https://github.com/RatanShreshtha/DeepThought)

 ## How to CI?
 [Have a look here](https://github.com/joesan/joesan-me/blob/master/.github/workflows/main.yml) on how the project is built.
-It is a simple process where we firts check for valid HTTP links across all the markdown files.
+It is a simple process where we first check for valid HTTP links across all the markdown files.
 If that is successful, I then check all the markdown content that is in draft status.
 I write them to a file in a separate branch.
 Finally, the project is built using Zola and the resulting HTML pages are published to the [gh-pages branch](https://github.com/joesan/joesan-me/tree/gh-pages) from where the GitHub pages serve my website.

 ## How to serve?
 Install Zola, checkout this project, from the root folder type `zola serve`.
 You should see your new site at `localhost:1111` or at `127.0.0.1:1111`